This is me (I LOVE sunflowers!).

 Married to the man I waited my whole life to finally meet.
 Heartbreak upon heartbreak I prayed for him.
 I prayed so hard.
 And then on God’s time (not mine), He answered.
 Our story isn’t The Notebook (a girl can dream), but I believe our love is.

-Mama to two little ones who have completely changed my world and transformed my heart.
+Mama to three little ones who have completely changed my world and transformed my heart.
 And while some (most) days, they drive me completely crazy, I am so incredibly blessed to be their mom.
 I write about them constantly, especially my son who was recently diagnosed on the autism spectrum.

 Along with motherhood and writing, I’m also a small business owner (check out my business on Etsy: Let’s Get Chalky).
 My creativity runs deep and I owe that all to my do-it-all-Jack-of-all-trades mother.
 She could literally make a jaw dropping wreath out of toilet paper.
 Mad skills, love you mom.

 If this were a Friends personality test I am Monica Geller without a doubt.
 I thrive on structure, schedules and routines.
 I have control issues, don’t we all?
-Or…maybe that’s just me!
+Or…maybe that’s just me?
 Either way, I’m as Type A as they come!
-However, I have whole heartedly accepted that God is in control, not me, but I need constant reminders of that (cue positive affirmation alerts that go off on my phone almost every hour: i.e. Let go and let God!).
+However, I have whole heartedly accepted that God is in control, not me, but I need constant reminders of that.
 He is my rock.
 And whether or not you share this same view, just know that He loves you, even if you aren’t there yet.
 Check out my post to read more about my Catholic faith.